-It grows in KwaZulu-Natal, all the northerly provinces of South Africa, those north of the Vaal River and in some neighbouring countries, including Zimbabwe, Namibia, Zambia and Angola.
+The species distribution is in KwaZulu-Natal, all the northerly provinces of South Africa north of the Vaal River and in some neighbouring countries, including Zimbabwe, Namibia, Zambia and Angola.

-The habitat is wooded grassland at medium altitudes representing a variety of soil types.
+The habitat is wooded grassland at medium altitudes where the trees grow in a variety of soil types.
 The species is not considered to be threatened in its habitat early in the twenty first century.

-Leaves and pods are browsed by game (www.plantzafrica.com; Coates Palgrave, 2002; www.redlist.sanbi.org).
+The leaves and pods are browsed by game (Coates Palgrave, 2002; www.plantzafrica.com; www.redlist.sanbi.org).